slepher/erlando/README.md

 *zero*  and *plus* (currently Maybe-monad, List-monad, and Omega-monad).
 The associated functions `guard`, `msum` and `mfilter` are available in the `monad_plus` module.

+> sequence/1 has been moved to traversable module

 In many cases, a fairly mechanical translation from Haskell to Erlang is possible, so converting other monads or combinators should mostly